Bay Scallops

 But today their scarcity makes them more of a delicacy than a staple and Long Island’s baymen have to work extra hard for even a small catch.

-It’s no surprise then that Long Island bay scallops are expensive, fetching nearly $30 (2007 prices) a pound for shucked scallops.
+It’s no surprise then that Long Island bay scallops are expensive, fetching $19 or more a pound (2012 prices) for shucked scallops.

 The harvesting process is simple.
 Small iron dredges are dragged along the bottom scooping up the scallops.
 Every few minutes the dredges are hauled in and the scallops are picked out.
 Everything that’s not a scallop is thrown back.
 This is back breaking, monotonous work.
 On a typical day a baymen working alone will bring in 3 to 5 bushels.
 Here’s a short video I made of my son harvesting scallops from his boat on Long Island's Great South Bay.